adarshagrahara/BetterSpears/README.md

-# BetterSpears
+# MedievalWeapons
-Better Spear adds spears!!!!!.
+MedievalWeapons adds weapons from the series [Songs of War](https://youtu.be/yCNUP2NAt-A).

 ### Installation
-BetterSpears is a mod built for the [Fabric Loader](https://fabricmc.net/).
+MedievalWeapons is a mod built for the [Fabric Loader](https://fabricmc.net/).
 It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to be installed separately; all other dependencies are installed with the mod.

 ### License
-BetterSpears is licensed under MIT.
+MedievalWeapons is licensed under MIT.
 # BetterSpears